demidenm/hcpya_preprocess/scripts/taskevents/info_wm/README.md

 ## Basic Trial Structure

-The WM task starts with a cue indicating the N-back condition (0-back or 2-back).
-Following the cue block prompt, the stimuli begin for the N-back block.
-Each block consists of consecutive stimuli, including non-lure, target, and lure trials.
-After these consecutive stimuli, the next block begins.
+The *WM task* starts with a cue indicating the *N-back condition* (0-back or 2-back).

+Task Flow:
+- After the cue block prompt, the *stimuli* for the N-back block begin.
+The [4] Stimuli Blocks are:
+  - Body
+  - Face
+  - Tools
+  - Places
+- Each block consists of consecutive stimuli, including [3] trial types:
+  - non-lure
+  - target
+  - lure
+- After the consecutive stimuli, the next block begins.

+*Fixation Blocks*.
 After approximately two consecutive blocks, a fixation block occurs before the next N-back block.

-See diagram below.
+See the diagram below for reference.

 <div style="text-align: center;">
   <img src="./workmemory_task_diagram.svg" />